A Shared Passion

-Upon compilation, Metalama merges the aspect template with your business code, doing so on the fly to ensure your source code remains crystal-clear.
+Upon compilation, Metalama seamlessly merges the aspect template with your business code.
+This process is executed on the fly to maintain the clarity of your source code.

-Aspects can also report errors and suggest code fixes, although covering this in detail would be beyond the scope of a simple Hello, world! example.
+Aspects can report errors and suggest code fixes.
+However, elaborating on this would exceed the scope of a basic Hello, world! example.

-T# Templates: Utilize the capabilities of T#, a markup-free template language compatible with C# syntax that also supports Visual Studio syntax highlighting.
+T# Templates: Leverage the power of T#, a template language devoid of markup, compatible with C# syntax, and supportive of Visual Studio syntax highlighting.

-Override Anything: In contrast to proxy-based AOP frameworks, Metalama is not confined to interfaces and virtual methods.
+Override Anything: Unlike proxy-based AOP frameworks, Metalama is not restricted to interfaces and virtual methods.

-Aspect Inheritance: Automatically propagate aspects to child classes by annotating parent classes—across projects as well.
+Aspect Inheritance: Enable automatic propagation of aspects to child classes by annotating parent classes—this feature extends across projects.

-Fabrics: Create compile-time entry points for adding aspects or validating code within your project.
+Fabrics: Establish compile-time entry points for adding aspects or validating code within your project.

-Intellisense: Access aspect-introduced code in real-time, eliminating the need for recompilation.
+Intellisense: Gain real-time access to aspect-introduced code, eliminating the need for recompilation.

-Instant Diagnostics: Receive immediate error and warning notifications directly within the editor, courtesy of aspects.
+Instant Diagnostics: Receive immediate error and warning notifications directly within the editor, thanks to aspects.

-Diff Preview: Effortlessly compare source and transformed code directly within Visual Studio.
+Diff Preview: Conveniently compare source and transformed code directly within Visual Studio.

-CodeLens: Quickly identify applied aspects within the editor, even when it isn't apparent from the source code.
+CodeLens: Easily identify applied aspects within the editor, even when it's not evident from the source code.

-Custom Fixes & Suggestions: Craft team-specific code fixes that are linked to diagnostic notifications.
+Custom Fixes & Suggestions: Develop team-specific code fixes associated with diagnostic notifications.

-Debugging Flexibility: Choose whether to step into the transformed code or stick to the source code during debugging.
+Debugging Flexibility: Decide whether to step into the transformed code or adhere to the source code during debugging.

-Testing Framework: Conveniently test aspects on various target declarations.
-The framework integrates with the Visual Studio test runner.
+Testing Framework: Test aspects on various target declarations with ease.
+The framework integrates seamlessly with the Visual Studio test runner.

-Querying Interactively: Utilize the Linqpad driver to interactively query your codebase like a database, and analyze the behavior of your aspects and fabrics.
+Interactive Querying: Leverage the Linqpad driver to query your codebase interactively like a database, and analyze the behavior of your aspects and fabrics.

-No Vendor Lock-In: Export transformed code easily, enabling a smooth transition back to vanilla C# if needed.
+No Vendor Lock-In: Easily export transformed code, facilitating a smooth transition back to vanilla C# if required.

-Extensible with Roslyn: Bypass Metalama's limitations by writing transformations directly using Roslyn.
+Extensibility with Roslyn: Overcome Metalama's limitations by scripting transformations directly using Roslyn.

-Open-Source Extensions: Benefit from a wide variety of published extensions and samples, all under open-source licenses.
+Open-Source Extensions: Avail of a wide array of published extensions and samples, all under open-source licenses.

-Multi-Platform: Works with Visual Studio, Visual Studio Code, Rider, and almost all build servers.
+Multi-Platform Compatibility: Compatible with Visual Studio, Visual Studio Code, Rider, and most build servers.
 Targets any .NET Standard 2.0-compatible platform.